ejmeitz/SimpleCrystals.jl/README.md

 The functions to generate basic monoatomic crystal structures (i.e. fcc, bcc) are already implemented and require no customization.

 ##### Monoatomic Bravais Lattices:
 Whenever possible crystals are implemented using a conventional unit cell so that patterning a simulation cell is simple.
+A trinclinic boundary will work for the remaining lattices.

  For FCC only the lattice parameter and element type are needed.
 SimpleCrystals.jl re-exports [Unitful.jl](https://painterqubits.github.io/Unitful.jl/stable/) and can handle any atomic symbols from [PeriodicTable.jl](https://github.com/JuliaPhysics/PeriodicTable.jl).
 The code below creates an FCC crystal of carbon with a conventional cell that is 5.4 Angstroms.
 The cell is patterened 4 times in the x, y, and z directions.

 ```julia
 a = 0.54u"nm"